DIVINE ANTIDOTE FOR DESPAIR

 The Scripture is replete with accounts of many saints who refused to give up their faith and hope in God even when they were in seemingly hopeless situations.

 Though Abraham was very old, and his wife Sarah had passed the age of childbearing, yet “contrary to hope, in hope believed, so that he became the father of many nations, according to what was spoken, “So shall your descendants be.”
 (Rom.
 4:18 NKJV).

-Like Abraham, if you also refuse to give up on God’s great and precious promises concerning your life, family, marriage, career, ministry, or business, they will surely come to pass at God’s set time (Rom.
+Like Abraham, if you also refuse to give up on God’s great and precious promises concerning your life, family, marriage, career, ministry or business they will surely come to pass at God’s set time (Rom.
 15:4).

-Like Abraham, while you are waiting for the fulfillment or physical manifestation of God’s promises, you must never allow the devil to drive you into hopelessness by fixing your eyes on the negative things.
+Like Abraham, while you are waiting for the fulfillment or physical manifestation of God’s promises you must never allow the devil to drive you into hopelessness by fixing your eyes on the negative things.

-The Scripture encourages you not to look at “the things which are seen, but at the things which are not seen.
+This is why the Scripture encourages you not to look at “the things which are seen, but at the things which are not seen.
 For the things which are seen are temporary, but the things which are not seen are eternal.”
 (2 Cor.
 4:18 NKJV).

 While Abraham was waiting for the fulfillment of God’s promise, the devil could not drive him into the depths of despair and dismay because he chose not to “consider his own body, already dead (since he was about a hundred years old), and the deadness of Sarah’s womb.
 He did not waver at the promise of God through unbelief, but was strengthened in faith, giving glory to God.”
 (Rom.
 4:18-20 NKJV).

 No matter how seemingly hopeless any situation you face in life, like Abraham, don’t lose hope or allow the devil to drive you into despair and dismay by deceiving you into focusing and meditating upon the limitations, difficulties, or impossibilities you see in the natural realm.